aemannlinmccornack/aemannlinmccornack.github.io/_pages/about.md

 ## Working Papers

+## Working Papers

-1. Of Bounds and Bonds: An Aristotelian Autocratic Typology (Draft available upon request)
+1. **Of Bounds and Bonds: An Aristotelian Autocratic Typology.** *(Draft available upon request.)*

-2. From Severance to Dependence: Preference Legibility, Bureaucratic Politics, and the Han Feizi’s Reconciliation of Rule of Law and Rule of One (Draft available upon request)
+2. **From Severance to Dependence: Preference Legibility, Bureaucratic Politics, and the Han Feizi's Reconciliation of Rule of Law and Rule of One.** *(Draft available upon request.)*